Go to content

 We have advocated for payments to be made in pounds rather than UDAs.
 This change would help address the inequities caused by the variation in UDA values across practices and support a fairer, more sustainable NHS dental service.

-2. Read our analysis of the proposals to understand their impact on you
+Read our explanation of the changes to understand them and their impact on you